josephrhobbs/personal-website/source/about.md

 ### Images

-Unless otherwise indicated, all images are in the public domain.
+The profile picture above should not be reproduced without permission.
+Unless otherwise indicated, all other images are in the public domain.